boydx/geosalad/PITCHME.md

 @ulend[squares]

 Note:
 Publish and promote online!

-Note:
 I'm going to frame past projects with question around problem statement.
 I'll invite you to propose a path towards a solution.

 ---?image=images/01/tbt.jpg&opacity=40
 ## Discovering